-Moves in the field - Requires footwork in patterns around the ice surface that involve turns and edges used in figures, freestyle, pairs, and ice dance.
-These tests are performed in silence, rather than music.
-The first level, the pre-preliminary test, is followed by preliminary, pre-juvenile, juvenile, intermediate, novice, junior, and senior/gold for a total of eight different test levels.
+Skating Skills - Requires footwork in patterns around the ice surface that involve turns and edges used in figures, singles, pairs, and ice dance.
+These tests are typically performed in silence, rather than music.
+The first level, the pre-preliminary test, is followed by, preliminary, pre bronze, bronze, pre-silver, silver, pre-gold, gold for a total of eight different test levels.
 Each test has several required moves in the field patterns that focus on power, edge quality, quickness, and/or extension.
 Once all patterns are performed, the judges may ask a skater to perform one of the patterns a second time (that is, if an error was made, but the remainder of the test was passed).

-Freestyle - Elements such as jumps, spins, footwork, and connecting steps including moves in the field are required for freestyle tests.
-No music is used for the pre preliminary level.
+Singles - Elements such as jumps, spins, footwork, and connecting steps including moves in the field are required for freestyle tests. music is optional for the pre preliminary level.
 Programs choreographed to music with specified elements are required for the preliminary through senior tests.
-In order to qualify to take a freestyle test, the skater must first pass the moves in the field tests at the corresponding level.
-A skater may be asked to demonstrate competency in up to two missed elements at the completion of a freestyle program.
+In order to qualify to take a single test, the skater must first pass the Skating Skills test at the corresponding level.
+A skater may be asked to demonstrate competency in up to two missed elements at the completion of a single program.
 This decision will be made by the judge(s) only if the remainder of the test is passing.

 Pairs - Pair skaters are judged for degree of unison as well as for completion of skating elements.
-Pair test levels are preliminary, juvenile, intermediate, novice, junior, and senior/gold.
+Pair test levels are preliminary, pre bronze, bronze, pre-silver, silver, pre-gold, gold.
 All tests are performed to music, except the preliminary test, for which music is optional.

 Ice dancing - The interpretation of flowing steps to music with a focus on rhythm, expression, and technique.
 Compulsory dances involve a specified pattern performed to pre-selected music, and free dance requires individualized choreography of specified elements to music chosen by the skater.
-The dances can be taken either standard (with a partner) or solo-track (without a partner).
+The dances can be taken either partnered(with a partner) or solo (without a partner).
 The testing levels are preliminary, pre bronze, bronze, pre-silver, silver, pre-gold, gold, and international.